time4tea/amiga-ffs-java/README.md

 # How can I use it?

-For an OFS Amiga disk, you could write a program to read some files.
+For an OFS/FFS Amiga disk, you could write a program to read some files.
 For an Amiga Hard Disk, if you can calculate the Root Block Offset, you could do the same.

 It needs some work!